• D.C.

 The Scene

-On the sidelines of the United Nations General Assembly in New York, Semafor’s The Next 3 Billion is underway Tuesday, featuring interviews with dozens of global leaders discussing the biggest barriers and opportunities to global development — electrification, energy security, digitization, global finance, and the artificial intelligence boom.
+Semafor’s The Next 3 Billion took place on the sidelines of the United Nations General Assembly in New York Tuesday.
+The event featured multiple interviews with dozens of global leaders, who together discussed the biggest barriers and opportunities to global development — electrification, energy security, digitization, global finance, and the artificial intelligence boom.

-Semafor’s journalists will be in conversations with newsmakers, including Sim Tshabalala, Standard Bank’s CEO, President Lazarus Chakwera of Malawi, World Trade Organization Director-General Dr. Ngozi Okonjo-Iweala, Mark Suzman, the CEO of The Gates Foundation Mark Suzman, and Microsoft President and Vice Chair Brad Smith.
+Semafor’s journalists were in conversation with various newsmakers, including Sim Tshabalala, Standard Bank’s CEO, President Lazarus Chakwera of Malawi, World Trade Organization Director-General Dr. Ngozi Okonjo-Iweala, Mark Suzman, the CEO of The Gates Foundation, and Microsoft President and Vice Chair Brad Smith.

 Title icon